ifexception/taskies/README.md

 * Small footprint

 ---
-## _Taskies is an alpha state.
+# _Taskies is an alpha state.
 There are  bugs!_
 ---

 # Goal
-Taskies is a small, minimalist, and easy-to-use desktop program to help you track the tasks you’ve done and how long you’ve spent on them
+Taskies is a small, minimalist, and easy-to-use desktop program to help you track your tasks and their duration

 ## Installation
 Download an installer executable from [here](https://github.com/ifexception/taskies/releases)